 background preloader

 Git Tutorial Welcome to the Git version control system!
 Here we will briefly introduce you to Git usage based on your current Subversion knowledge.
 You will need the latest Git installed; There is also a potentially useful tutorial in the Git documentation.
 How to Read Me In those small tables, at the left we always list the Git commands for the task, while at the right the corresponding Subversion commands you would use for the job are listed.
+If you are in hurry, just skimming over them should give you a good idea about the Git usage basics.
 Before running any command the first time, it's recommended that you at least quickly skim through its manual page.
 Things You Should Know There are couple important concepts it is good to know when starting with Git.
 Repositories.
 Commiting For the first introduction, let's make your project tracked by Git and see how we get around to do daily development in it.
 Now your tree is officially tracked by Git.
 That's it.
-Git embeds special information in the diffs about adds, removals and mode changes: There is a more concise representation of changes available:
+To restore a file from the last revision:

 Related: